microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

    ``Keyring: false`` to you configuration settings.

-The advantage of using *keyring* is that you do not need to re-authenticate to KeyVault for each notebook that you use in each session.
-If you have ``UseKeyring: true`` in your ``msticpyconfig.yaml`` file, the first time that you access a KeyVault secret the secret value is stored as a keyring password with the same name as the KeyVault secret.
+The advantage of using *keyring* is that you do not need to re-authenticate to Key Vault for each notebook that you use in each session.
+If you have ``UseKeyring: true`` in your ``msticpyconfig.yaml`` file, the first time that you access a Key Vault secret the secret value is stored as a keyring password with the same name as the Key Vault secret.

 Unfortunately *keyring* provides no way to list or delete stored secrets.
 If you need to remove the locally-stored secrets use the platform